Paper, Printing and The Environment

 Here are some earth friendly papers available at the time of writing, however please be aware that the paper industry is always changing due to the availability of pre and post consumer fibre.
 These papers may no longer be available and there may be new recycled papers on the market.

-Recycled Home & Office Paper:
+Where to Get Recycled Home & Office Paper:

 Ecocern is an Australian owned company who are very passionate about supplying environmentally friendly paper.
 They stock a wide range of unbleached (brown) 100% post-consumer waste products such as envelopes and packaging supplies.
 They also sell their own brand of Australian made, unbleached, 100% post-consumer recycled paper (brown colour.)